-- (a) It is the responsibility of the Installer to ensure proper commissioning is carried out. - (b) It is a requirement of the boiler's guarantee and any extended warranty that an annual service is carried out by a qualified Oftec engineer, along with the original commissioning (CD10 & CD11).
+- (a) It is the responsibility of the Installer to ensure proper commissioning is carried out. - (b) It is a requirement of the boiler's guarantee and any extended warranty that an annual service is carried out by a qualified engineer.

-Commissioning Engineer's Signature
+Commissioning Engineer's

+Signature

 Company Name

 Address

 Tel No: